 We also welcome playful “lists”, e.g., The 100 Best Post-Punk Songs; Ranking the R.E.M. albums, and we’d love to hear your ideas for lists.

 Whether revisiting music that has been unjustly forgotten or ignored, critically analyzing the catalog of a particular artist, or doing a cultural study of a particular theme, our feature essays provide writers with the opportunity to showcase their talent to an international, media-savvy audience of more than 1 million unique readers monthly (and growing).

 If interested, please apply via Submittable.
-Describe your background, and include two recent music-related writing samples, as well as a list of your 10 favorite albums of 2020.
+Describe your background, and include two recent music-related writing samples, as well as a list of your 10 favorite albums of the year.

 Please use the subject line: PopMatters Music Application